Jasonbm76/advisors_excel_atm_challenge/README.md

 ### Running the app

-Run `yarn dev` to start the app and then navigate to http://localhost:3000/app to view it
+3. Run `yarn dev` to start the app and then
+4. Navigate to `http://localhost:3000/app` to view it